matthew-scherf/Empirical-Non-Duality/README.md

 ## Terminology

 The choice of terminology reflects genuine parallels with scientific concepts.
 The substrate-presentation relation parallels the relationship between quantum fields and particle excitations, gauge invariance in physics, where different coordinate systems describe the same reality, directly parallels the gauge axioms in the formalization, and emergence of time from more fundamental atemporal structure appears in quantum gravity research.
-These are not superficial analogies.
 The formal structure genuinely captures patterns appearing in both contemplative investigation and scientific research, and the formalization proves that these patterns are logically coherent and mutually consistent.

 ---